Methane Sensor¶

 Written by Grace Lo & Alina Wang

 The methane recording procedure was developed and tested on the Figaro NGM2611-E13 Methane Sensor Module.
 It is pre-calibrated at controlled humidity and temperature and outputs continuous analog results, ideal for detecting changes.
 The NGM2611-E13 has been used in previous research, including the original flux chamber prototype.
 As such, it has a known calibration method and are readily deployable.
-The data is provided in raw values to reduce compuation on the device and give scientists the autonomy to post-process as they see fit.
+The data is provided in raw values to reduce compuation on the device and give users the autonomy to post-process as they see fit.
 It is important to note that when energizing the sensor after a period of inactivation, the resistance drops significantly causing high voltage readings.
 However after a moment of recovery, it will stabilize and be ready for data collection.
-Current lab testing (in absense of varying methane concentrations) has shown values of 25 to 310, with the output generally hovering at approximately 20 to 40.
+Current lab testing (in absense of varying methane concentrations) has shown values ranging from 25 to 310, with the output generally hovering at approximately 20 to 40.

 Pin Connections¶